son-of-man47/Hamoye-Internship/README.md

 # Hamoye-Internship
-My four months Experience as a Hamoye Intern
+My four months Experience as an Intern under Hamoye